 Unless you’re taking the Bluetooth route, the length of cable attached to your closed-back headphones is a consideration.
-For everyday use, a 3m cord might be a bit of a nuisance, whereas in studio applications a longer cord can be useful – if you’re playing electronic drums or strumming the guitar while standing up, for example, you may welcome the extra length.
+For everyday use, a 3m cord might be a bit of a nuisance, whereas in studio applications a longer cord can be useful – if you’re playing an electronic drum set or strumming the guitar while standing up, for example, you may welcome the extra length.
 To address this, many pairs of headphones are now supplied with two or three detachable cables of varying lengths, which can be swapped out to suit the scenario.
 Coiled cables are generally more versatile for studio use as they’re (literally) more flexible and less prone to tangling than long, straight cables.
 Due to their excess weight, however, they tend to be less suitable for on-the-go listening, where short, straight cables are preferable.

 With headphones, frequency response relates to the range of sound frequencies they’re able to reproduce.
 This will normally fall well outside the extremes of human hearing, the upper threshold of which tops off at around 20kHz and reduces further as we get older.